learnforpractice/pyeos/docs/sphinx/source/usage/smartcontractcreation.md

 ### Testing

-Now it's time to run your helloworld smart contract program.
+Now it's time to run your helloworld smart contract.
 Type or copy the following command to the PyEos console:

 ```python
 from helloworld import t